jssteinberg/config/README.md

 - When `gf` fails, should have Telescope guess which file.
 - `<leader>ff` in visual-mode should fuzzy file-search selection
-- telescope: add native fzf https://github.com/nvim-telescope/telescope-fzf-native.nvim (or wait for it to be plugin core)

 ## Troubleshooting